 - The riper your bananas the sweeter your cookie will be.

-- Add a range of additional ingredient to change the flavour profile (e.g spices, lime/ orange zest, choc chips, dried fruit etc. See post for a detailed list of suggestions and flavour combinations.)
+- Add a range of additional mix ins to change the flavour profile (e.g spices, lime/ orange zest, choc chips (a favourite), dried fruit etc. See post for a detailed list of suggestions and flavour combinations.)

 I love how easy this recipe is.
 I added some sultanas, cinnamon & honey.
 Just wanted to ask about they honey with my 10 month old, can she have them or is she to completely avoid honey until 1 year of age?